 While we welcome volunteers for any length of time, volunteers are welcome to stay for the length of the season, which runs from April to October.
 Volunteers generally work a 3-days-on, 3 days-off schedule, with 5-6 hour shifts.
 In exchange for a premium RV site, each volunteer generally ends up donating 20-24 hours a week.
 Volunteers work in the gift shop, give tours in the historic Booth house, staff the museum, and give tours in the restored replica fisheries railcar.
 When the number of volunteers allows, visiting volunteers also have the opportunity to share their skills on projects on the site.
 Volunteers can apply for seasonal positions at volunteer.gov

 Off-season, museum, and maintenance and grounds keeping volunteers complete projects and work in the office.
 For more information, contact Booth Society Executive Director, Karen Holzer at (605) 642-7730, ext.
 221 or firstname.lastname@example.org

 Download this volunteer application to get started.

-We regret the Hatchery Helpers program will not be available at the D.C.
-Booth Historic National Fish Hatchery & Archives during 2019 due to lack of FWS staff to oversee and supervise the program.
-We will be implementing educational workshops throughout the summer.
+We regret the Hatchery Helpers program has not been available at the D.C.
+Booth Historic National Fish Hatchery & Archives for the past few years due to lack of FWS staff to oversee and supervise the program.
+We are pursuing options to offer the program again.
 Watch for more details on the Website and on our Face Book page.
 Thank you!